+This basically specifies the version of Ubuntu we are interested in installing.
 Because this is typically a moving target, we have three versions which we typically use, although five are available:

-"trusty" is the codename for Ubuntu 14.04 LTS, so the "trusty" version contains whatever is in the latest version of the official Ubuntu CDs.
+xenial is the codename for Ubuntu 16.04 LTS, so the xenial version contains whatever is in the latest version of the official Ubuntu CDs.
 All Ubuntu hosts will have at least this.

-"trusty-updates" are major software updates, that may add (or remove) features, but are not security updates.
+xenial-updates are major software updates, that may add (or remove) features, but are not security updates.
 They represent the changes between "point" releases, such as "14.04" and "14.04.1".
 You can choose whether you want to have these installed or not; they may cause unplanned downtime due to changes.

-"trusty-security" are security updates for software that the Ubuntu Security team has put together.
+xenial-security are security updates for software that the Ubuntu Security team has put together.
 All machines should include this release.

-"trusty-backports" represent software that has been packaged for newer versions of Ubuntu, and has also been "back-ported" into the Trusty release.
-This is useful only if you need something on a Trusty box that is not available in Trusty, such as a particular feature of some software that is available in Ubuntu 14.10 but not 14.04.
+xenial-backports represent software that has been packaged for newer versions of Ubuntu, and has also been "back-ported" into the Xenial release.
+This is useful only if you need something on a Xenial box that is not available in Xenial, such as a particular feature of some software that is available in Ubuntu 14.10 but not 14.04.
 It is not commonly used.

-"trusty-proposed" is generally for people wanting to test updates (ie. developers and people who really need a bug fixed) to test something about to be put in "trusty-updates".
+xenial-proposed is generally for people wanting to test updates (ie. developers and people who really need a bug fixed) to test something about to be put in xenial-updates.
 It is not intended for general consumption.